Nattawin Wattanagitiphat: Endorsements

 In June 2023, Wattanagitiphat was named Dior Thailand House Ambassador together with Phakphum Romsaithong.
 In September 2023, he was named Friend of the Maison Southeast Asia for Swiss luxury watchmaker and jeweler Piaget.
 Shortly after his second collaboration with Piaget in April 2024, he was appointed as global ambassador.
 By early 2024, his earned media value from luxury fashion collaborations was tallied as $48.2 million by marketing agency Lefty.

 With Wattanagitiphat's rising global influence, the Tourism Authority of Thailand started a tourism campaign with him and Butterbear as presenters in September 2024.

 On 4 October 2024, in the inaugural collaboration of global fashion media, WWD and Siam Piwat Group, he was invited as a guest speaker as one of the key influencers for South East Asia's Power of Global Influence Panel.

 On his birthday on 24 February 2025, he launched his first fashion collection with Skechers Thailand, for which he had become an ambassador in April 2024.

 On 30 September 2025, Thailand Privilege Card Co., Ltd. (TPC), operator of the "Thailand Privilege" membership card program under the supervision of the Tourism Authority of Thailand (TAT), appointed Wattanagitiphat as its first global brand ambassador in 22 years.

+In April 2026, Skechers renewed its partnership with Wattanagitiphat for the third consecutive year, elevating his position to Asia Pacific brand ambassador.
+The appointment marked a first for Skechers, with Wattanagitiphat becoming the first Skechers ambassador to move from a domestic role to a regional position.